OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID1.md

 The authentication methods are:

 * Something you know, such as password or phrase
-* Algo que você tem; como um token ou um smartcard;
+* Something you have, such as token or smartcard;
 * Something you are, such as biometric validation.

 To performe a MFA authentication is necessary the end user to present at least two different methods as listed above.
 A unique method used more than once is not accepted as MFA.